10 Great Examples of Brand Voice

 This approach is clear in Fitbit’s brand voice.
 Comforting, encouraging, and uplifting messages are shared across its customer-facing communications, and it makes use of the plural first person to promote a sense of community.

-Take a look at this example from one of their blog posts:
+Take a look at this example from one of Fitbit’s blog posts:

 6. Canva